why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 The University of Oregon itself makes estimates of graduate student expenses, reported on its page https://financialaid.uoregon.edu/cost_of_attendance_graduate

-These expenses are tabluated as:
+These expenses are tabulated as:

  * Monthly Housing Costs: $1,070;
  * Monthly Food Costs: $341 (which we believe to be an underestimate)